Troubleshooting: Recording with USB turntables or cassette decks

 Turntable not recognized by operating system

-If the USB audio codec is not recognized in the Audacity Device Toolbar, you cannot record from it.
+If the USB audio codec is not recognized in the Audacity Audio Setup Toolbar, you cannot record from it.
 If you connected the turntable while Audacity was already running, try Transport > Rescan Audio Devices or exit Audacity and relaunch it.

 Make sure the turntable is plugged into the mains and switched on, and its USB cable is connected to the computer.
 Ensure you are plugging into a spare USB port, not a USB hub.
 Try a different USB port.
 Try using another USB cable - sometimes a faulty cable can cause this problem.